 I recommend you read your boring dust-collecting textbooks from back in school.
 And even better, read manuals.
 Every device and equipment has a manual with technical writing inside.
 You can even download random manuals online.
 For example, check out Square D’s manuals on switchboards.

 The more of this type of writing you read, the better your writing will naturally become.
 Plus, seeing how different people approach technical writing is very beneficial.
 You can pick and choose your favorite parts from different writing styles.

 #2 Think of who your audience is

 Ask yourself, who will read your writing?
 Once you know your audience, you can massage your content accordingly.
-Because your writing style will change depending on who your readers are.
+Because your readers will dictate your writing style.

 #3 Practice and practice some more

 I will say though, technical writing can be more difficult because it’s so dry and emotionless.
 It’s like cooking a meal without any added condiments.
-BUT, if you’re trying to lose weight, you only will care about healthy calories.
-And the same applies to technical writing.
-Your readers will only care about the technical content.
+BUT, if you’re trying to lose weight, you’ll only care about healthy calories.
+The same applies to technical writing.
+Your readers will only care about your technical content.

 As added inspiration and as crazy as it sounds, over time, you’ll become fond of technical writing.
-Once you get good at it, it’ll become enjoyable.
+Once you get good, it’ll become enjoyable.